farleykr/my-homepage/resume.md

 #### Web Developer, NASA Atmospheric Science Data Center, June 2019 - Present

+* My primary responsibility is the maintenance of the [Earthdata Forum](https://forum.earthdata.nasa.gov): A forum built on the LAMP stack and deployed on the Red Hat OpenShift on-premises cloud.
+The purpose of the Forum is to enable collaboration between scientists and developers working at NASA's various satellite data archive centers.
+* Maintenance of the Earthdata Forum includes continued code releases involving security patches, package upgrades, and new feature implementation
+* I recently "Dockerized" the Earthdata Forum, using Docker Compose to run the Forum on multiple containers, in order to create an easily distributable code base that developers at other archive centers can use for testing and development.
-* My primary responsibility is the building and maintenance of a web application that allows users to download and interact with satellite data
+* Before working on the Earthdata Forum I spent a year helping build and maintain a web application that enables users to download and interact with satellite data
-* Said web application is built with Django, draws data from a variety of sources, is backed by a PostgreSQL database, version controlled by Git, and deployed on Red Hat OpenShift on-premisise cloud
+* Said web application is built with Django, draws data from a variety of sources, is backed by a PostgreSQL database, version controlled by Git, and deployed on Red Hat OpenShift on-premises cloud
-* I organize and facilitate a weekly Developer Community of Practice meeting
+* I organized and facilitated a weekly Developer Community of Practice meeting for about a year
-* A good portion of my time is spent mentoring less experienced developers via official training sessions and code reviews
+* I also have spent a lot of time teaching development skills and techniques to my coworkers in non-developer roles to enable better communication and understanding between our roles
 * All our work at the ASDC is conducted within the Scaled Agile Framework